Why Doctors Need An MBA

 Doctors choose to enrol in business school for many reasons.
 Some of them are asked to take on managerial responsibilities within the hospital.
-A recent study published on the Social Science and Medicine journal finds that hospitals positioned higher in the US News and World Report‘s Best Hospitals ranking are disproportionately led by physicians, not by professional managers.
+A study published on the Social Science and Medicine journal finds that hospitals positioned higher in the US News and World Report‘s Best Hospitals ranking are disproportionately led by physicians, not by professional managers.

-Tim Peachey – NHS medical director
+Tim Peachey, Warwick Business School, NHS medical director

-Dr. Tim Peachey is Divisional Medical Director at the Royal Free Hampstead NHS Trust, running eight clinical directorates with a budget of around £100 million
+Dr. Tim Peachey is Divisional Medical Director at the Royal Free Hampstead NHS Trust, running eight clinical directorates with a budget of around £100 million.

 “But the most important things I have learnt are in finance and accountancy: for a doctor involved in the management of an NHS hospital it is essential to have a good understanding of accountancy.

 “Otherwise it can be quite difficult to follow what the finance director is saying and why.
 You need to speak their language, and explain clinical things to them in terms that make both financial and clinical sense.
-Before the MBA, I felt I wasn’t fully conversant”.
+Before the MBA, I felt I wasn’t fully conversant."

 In his career, Tim has come across about eight doctors with an MBA degree, and he says he knows four doctors who are currently enrolled in MBA programs.